Major in Middle School Education

 Total Units 130-131

-Standard 3: Middle Level Philosophy and School Organization
+Standard 1: Middle Level School Philosophy and School Organization:

 Middle level teacher candidates understand the major concepts, principles, theories, and research underlying the philosophical foundations of developmentally responsive middle level programs and schools, and they work successfully within middle level organizational components.